List of tallest buildings and structures in London: 2010s to present

 There is another major skyscraper cluster emerging in the Vauxhall and Nine Elms districts of London.
 The first skyscraper to appear here was St George Wharf Tower at 181 m and which was completed in 2014.
-The tallest tower planned for this cluster is the 200 m One Nine Elms City Tower.
+The tallest tower in the cluster is the 200 m One Nine Elms City Tower completed in 2022.
+Other notable skyscrapers in the district include One Thames City No. 8 at 177 m, and the DAMAC Tower at 168 m.